irasin/SuperResolution-Chainer/README.md

 python compare_image --input_file/-i  filename
 ```

-It will generate the low_resolution, bicubic, SR-method image of the given image with factor=2 and compare the PSNR/SSIM
+It will downsize the given image to the low_resolution image with a factor=2generate, then upsize the lr image by bicubic and SR-method respectively to generate super resolution image of with a factor=2 and compare the PSNR/SSIM.

 ### generate
 ```